Severson-Group/MachEval/docs/source/EM_analyzers/inductance_analyzer.rst

 Inductance Analyzer
 ########################################################################

-This analyzer enables the inductance evaluation of a **3-phase** electric machine using raw data from 2D FEA simulations using JMAG.
+This analyzer enables the inductance evaluation of a multi-phase electric machine using raw data from 2D FEA simulations using JMAG.

 Model Background
 ****************